adjspecies/work.adjectivespecies.com/posts/engagement.md

 I started editing a furry fiction anthology, *Arcana*, based around the major arcana of the RWS tarot deck.

-I ran for - and was elected - president of the Furry Writers' Guild.
+I ran for --- and was elected --- president of the Furry Writers' Guild.

 And [a][s] *still* sat here.

 Those few months when I was burning too bright in an attempt to light up vast, crenellated spaces of nothing caught up with me.
-I borrowed a little too much time from the future and that nothing started winning out. <span style="color: #ccc">I wrote a will.
+I borrowed a little too much time from the future and that nothing started winning out. <!--I wrote a will.
 I wrote a Note.
 I collapsed again.
-All that nasty stuff.</span> <span style="color: #0f0">Again.</span>
+All that nasty stuff.--> <span class="add">Again.</span>

 Anyway.